Yellow Earth: Cast

 Xueqi Wang as Gu Qing: A young, hard-working soldier of the CPP Eighth Route Army.
-He traveled to Shaanbei to collect folk songs and lived with Cui Qiao and her family.
-In Cui Qiao's home, he described the beautiful scene of freedom and equality of the people of Yan'an, which deeply moved Cui Qiao.
-Few days later, he left Shaanbei.
-He refused to take Cui Qiao away because he could not do that without order from superior.
-When he finally returned to Shaanbei, he did not find Cui Qiao.
+He travels to Shaanbei to collect folk songs, living with Cui Qiao and her family during this time.
+In Cui Qiao's home, he describes scenes of freedom and equality of the people of Yan'an, which deeply moves Cui Qiao.

 Bai Xue as Cui Qiao: A lively, brave, young girl who was the greatest singer in her village.
 Her mother died when she was young, and she lived with her father and brother (Hanhan).
 She was touched by Gu Qing's description of female liberty, so she asked Gu Qing to take her away.
 After she received Gu Qing's rejection, she decided to run away alone.

 Tuo Tan as The Father: A kind but ignorant elder.
 He is the father of Cui Qiao and Hanhan.
-He viewed Gu Qing as a part of his family, but he did not accept Gu Qing's opinions about freedom.
-He loved his children, but he still stuck to "The rules of the farmers" and planned to let his daughter get married with the one he chose.
+He views Gu Qing as a part of his family, but does not respect Gu Qing's opinions on liberty.
+Despite love for his children, he adheres to village tradition and arranges his daughter marriage, despite her protest.